 How is the Test Performed?

-If the biopsy is done through the abdominal wall, you will be lying on your back with your right hand under your head.
-It is important to be as still as possible.
+- You will lie on your back with your right hand under your head.
+You need to stay as still as you can.

 If you receive sedation for this test, you will need someone to drive you home.